2026 Arkansas elections: United States Senate

 Incumbent senator Tom Cotton from Arkansas has declared his intention to run for a third-term.
 He is the third-highest ranking Republican in the Senate.
 He won his last election in 2020 with 66.53% of the vote against a Libertarian.

 United States House of Representatives

 District 1

-Republican incumbent Rick Crawford has not declared his intentions to run for a 9th term yet.
+Republican incumbent Rick Crawford is running for a 9th term against Democrat Terri Yarbrough Green.
 He won his last election in 2024 with 72.9% of the vote.

 District 2

-Republican incumbent French Hill has not declared his intention to run for a 7th term yet.
+Republican incumbent French Hill is running for a 7th term against Democrat Chris Jones.
 He won his last election with 58.9% of the vote.

 District 3

-Republican incumbent Steve Womack has declared his intention to run for a 9th term.
+Republican incumbent Steve Womack is running for a 9th term against Democrat Robb Ryerse.
 He won his last election with 63.8% of the vote.

 District 4

-Republican incumbent Bruce Westerman has not declared his intention to run for a 7th term yet.
+Republican incumbent Bruce Westerman is running for a 7th term against Democrat James Russell.
 He won his last election with 72.9% of the vote.